harshalpatil2012/DevUtils/Redis/Redis.md

-If you need to populate the CommonApiContract with headers that may come from different sources or need dynamic values, you can make use of @Value annotations to inject values from configuration properties, environment variables, or other sources.
+koIf you need to populate the CommonApiContract with headers that may come from different sources or need dynamic values, you can make use of @Value annotations to inject values from configuration properties, environment variables, or other sources.
 Here's an updated example:

 Modify the CommonApiContract class to use @Value annotations for headers: java